In one of our previous articles, we talked about 7 tried and tested sales methodologies where we included the Challenger sales model in brief.

 You’ll get a better idea when we understand the T-T-T process.

-What is the T-T-T process?
+What is the T-T-T process in sales?

 T-T-T stands for Teach-Tailor-Take control.